One day in-person workshop portion - October 27.

 Physiotherapists are distinctively positioned to optimize the use of electrophysical agents in wound management.

-This module includes on-line module and a one day in-person workshop.
+This module includes on-line module and a one day in-person workshop (date tbd).
 The online component includes approximately 7 hours of pre-learning material.
 Level 3A is the third step of the evidence based, multi-level educational program created in partnership with the Canadian Physical Therapy Wound Care Collaborative designed for physiotherapists.
 The course will cover the scientific evidence and hands-on techniques for incorporating electrophysical agents (EPAs) in wound care.
 Specifically, this level will focus on the following three EPAs: electrical currents (E-stim), ultrasound (US) and ultraviolet (UVC) therapy.

 What are the prerequisites?